State's 'swagger' will be a Limp if OMB's Rescission Goes Through

 It is not in anyone’s interest to enact a rescission: it will lower trust with Congress with long-term consequences.
 It will hamper the ability of the Trump administration to respond to strategic challenges.
 It will limit the administration’s ability to spend “soft power” money, and it will bleed into other negotiations, including large increases to defense spending starting in 2020.

-Secretary Pompeo talked about bringing back the State Department “swagger” in his– if this OMB rescission goes through, Secretary Pompeo’s swagger will be more like a limp.
+Secretary Pompeo talked about bringing back the State Department “swagger” in his inaugural speech – if this OMB rescission goes through, Secretary Pompeo’s swagger will be more like a limp.